caltechlibrary/CL-web-components/textarea-agent-list.md

 ### Overview

 Library and Archives often of lists of people and organizations.
 In bibliographic material this would be the case for authors or contributors to a book or other published material.
 Lists are not natively supported in HTML web forms.
 The closest native element is a textarea which can contain an arbitrary number of lines.
-An early practice before JavaScript was envented was to teach people how to type in delimited text.
+An early practice before JavaScript was invented was to teach people how to type in delimited text.
 After the introduction of JavaScript the JSON notation became a native browser structured data representation.
-For complex metadata objects describing a person or organization JSON provides a resonably effective representation.
+For complex metadata objects describing a person or organization JSON provides a reasonably effective representation.
 How typing JSON into a textarea is error prone, hence this web component.
 If web components are not supported by the browser then an inner textarea element functions as a fallback.
-Otherwise the wrapping web component provide a reasonable interface for managin the list of agents.
+Otherwise the wrapping web component provide a reasonable interface for managing the list of agents.

 ### Key Features

 - falls back to JSON inside a textarea
 - agents support both the concept of a person or an organization
-- the form can use POST method and the browser default urlencoding for form data
+- the form can use POST method and the browser default url encoding for form data

 ### Attributes